tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 I keep calling this "separation logic" and I think that's not the right term but I don't know what is.

+## Conclusion

+Uhh I guess that you don't have to do full SSI and partial SSI is available and not scary